MattSegal/devblog/content/simple-offline-tasks-django-q.md

 ### Somewhere else?

-In Django, when your view receives a request and then returns a response, everything is happening on one thread.
+In Django, when your view function runs, everything is happening on one thread.
 That is to say, each line of code has to run one after the other.
-We want to push our long running code into a different thread so that the view doesn't have to wait for our task to finish.
+We want to push our long running code into a different thread so that the view doesn't have to wait for our task to finish before it can return a response.
 We want to do something like this:

 ```python
 # views.py